-As recovering individuals, we constantly reminds ourselves what there is to lose should we drink, but not often do we stop to consider all that we gain by not drinking.
+As individuals in recovery, we constantly remind ourselves what there is to lose should we drink, but we typically don't stop to consider all that we gain by not drinking.
 If we approach recovery from a place of gratitude, we discover all the ways we benefit daily by staying sober.

 We're all aware of the physical and financial freedoms sobriety grants us.
 We enjoy the extra cash and the active driver’s licenses in our wallets, to roofs over our heads and the cars in our driveways.
 We avoid court fees and jail time, and perhaps we lose a couple of pounds.

 But these things just brush the surface of what we change by giving up alcohol.
 But there’s also so much to gain within ourselves, in terms of character and personal achievement.